andylolu2/YourMumBot/README.md

 ### No of requests

-YourMumBot is currently hosted on a small EC2 instance on AWS.
+YourMumBot is currently hosted on a small droplet on Digital Ocean.
 YourMumBot will only process at most 1 requests at the same time.
 Any other requests will be ignored.

 ### Input size